ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Py.rst

 .. image:: turtlesim_delay1.png

 Is your turtle driving around uncontrollably like in this screenshot?
-Let try to understand why this is happening.
+Let's try to understand why this is happening.

 #.
 In our code we asked tf2 the following question: "What was the pose of ``carrot1`` 5 seconds ago, relative to ``turtle2`` 5 seconds ago?".
 This means we are controlling the second turtle based on where it was 5 seconds ago as well as where the first turtle was 5 seconds ago.